PedroPerpetua/django-rest-framework-boilerplate/README.md

 ## Configuration

 ### Config files
 `config.env` is the main configuration file.
 It's recommended to use `core.utilities.env` functions to extract variables in multiple formats from here.
 See `config.env.example` for available configurations and more details.
+This file should be placed in the respective docker folders: `./docker/dev/config.env` and / or `./docker/prod/config.env`.

 Other project specific settings can be changed in Django's `settings.py` file like a regular Django project, to better suit your needs.